bemoregt/LineFilteringUsingInverseRadonTransform/README.md

 - Reconstruct filtered images using inverse Radon transform
 - Side-by-side visualization of original, sinogram, and reconstructed images

+## Application Interface

+When running the application, you will see a window with three panels:
+- Left panel: Original input image
+- Middle panel: Radon transform sinogram (possibly with Gaussian filtering applied)
+- Right panel: Reconstructed image showing the enhanced/suppressed linear features

+See the [samples directory](samples/demo.md) for a demonstration of expected results.

 ## Requirements

 - Python 3.x